codemagic-ci-cd/codemagic-docs/content/_index.md

 title: Codemagic Documentation
 ---

-Welcome to the Codemagic community documentation!
+Welcome to Codemagic documentation!

-Here you'll find some essential information for setting up continuous integration and continuous delivery for your Flutter app with [Codemagic](https://codemagic.io/).
+Here you'll find some essential information for setting up continuous integration and continuous delivery for your mobile apps with [Codemagic](https://codemagic.io/).

-There are also step-by-step guides on various topics available on our [blog](https://blog.codemagic.io/categories/tutorials/ 'Codemagic blog - Tutorials').
+There are also step-by-step guides on various topics available on our [blog](https://blog.codemagic.io/categories/product/ 'Codemagic blog - Tutorials').

 ## Powered by the community